liquidapps-io/docs/docs/developers/vram-getting-started.md

 vRAM is a caching solution that enables DAPP Service providers (specialized EOS nodes) to load data to and from RAM <> vRAM on demand.
 Data is evicted from RAM and stored in vRAM after the transaction has been run.
 This works similar to the way data is passed to and from regular computer RAM and a hard drive.
 As with EOS, RAM is used in a computer sometimes because it is a faster storage mechanism, but it is scarce in supply as well.
 For more information on the technical details of the transaction lifecycle, please read the [vRAM Guide For Experts](https://medium.com/the-liquidapps-blog/vram-guide-for-experts-f809c8f82a27) article and/or the [whitepaper](https://liquidapps.io/DAPP%20Network%20and%20DAPP%20Token%20Whitepaper%20v2.0.pdf).

 vRAM requires a certain amount of data to be stored in RAM permanently in order for the vRAM system to be trustless.
-This data is represented as rows in the `ipfsentry` table of any `dapp::multi_index` enabled smart contract.
-It is used to create the merkle root that is used by the smart contract to verify the data's integrity before being used.
-Each row in the `ipfsentry` table is structured with an IPFS universal resource identifier (`vector<char>`) and a shard id (`uint64_t`).
-The default maximum amount of shards (thus relating to the maximum amount of RAM required) is 1024.
-Said differently, the total amount of RAM that a `dapp::multi_index` will need to use is `1024 * (vector<char> data + uint64_t id)`.
+This data is stored in a regular `eosio::multi_index` table with the same name as the `dapp::multi_index` vRam table defined by the smart contract.
+Each row in the regular `eosio::multi_index` table represents the merkle root of a partition of the sharded data with the root hash being `vector<char> shard_uri` and the partition id being `uint64_t shard`.
+Note that this is equivalent to having a single merkle root with the second layer of the tree being written to RAM for faster access.
+The default amount of shards (which is proportional to the maximum amount of permanent RAM required) is 1024 meaning that, the total amount of RAM that a `dapp::multi_index` table will need to permanently use is `1024 * (sizeof(vector<char> shard_uri) + sizeof(uint64_t id))`.

+In order to access/modify vRam entries certain data may need to be loaded into RAM in order to prove (via the merkle root) that an entry exists in the table.
+This temporary data (the "cache") is stored in the `ipfsentry` table.
 The DAPP Services Provider is responsible for removing this data after the transaction's lifecycle.
 If the DSP does not perform this action, the `ipfsentry` table will continue to grow until the account's RAM supply has been exhausted or the DSP resumes its services.

 ## Prerequisites